 - The type of application you have in mind

-An overhead cable is less costly, easy to install, troubleshoot, and upgrade than an underground cable.
-It is also vital to note overhead-type wires can transmit extremely high voltages compared to the more expensive and challenging to install underground cables.
+An overhead cable is less costly and easy to install, troubleshoot, and upgrade than an underground cable.
+It is also vital to note that overhead-type wires can transmit extremely high voltages compared to the more expensive and challenging to install underground cables.
 Nonetheless, the underground option has its advantages in certain instances.
 This is why you always find that most people combine these two cables in some applications when the need arises.
-You can visit the national cable service to learn more knowledge.
+ZW Cable is a professional overhead cable manufacturer, we will help you choose the right cable and overhead cable price.